Skip to main content

 Digital Health Technology

 Recent advances in technology continue to evolve and create new opportunities to improve access, availability, utilization, and quality of mental health care services.
 The pace of research and clinical use of digital health approaches has been dramatically accelerated by the COVID-19 pandemic.
 The growth of digital health technologies, which blend mobile health and health information technology (such as smartphones, wearable sensors, electronic health records), gives the public, health care providers, and researchers new ways to access information and to measure and manage health and productivity.
 Ongoing NIMH-supported research leverages mobile and other emerging technologies to develop, test, and deliver targeted preventive and treatment interventions for disorders such as anxiety, insomnia, and depression.
 Approaches include just-in-time interventions that can be pushed out using smartphones or other technology based on information about the person’s current state and needs.
 Additional innovations employ patient- and clinician-facing digital monitoring devices, smartphones, and other applications or dashboards that facilitate monitoring and early detection of changes in patient status that might signal the need for additional or more intensive services to forestall relapse or hospitalizations.
-NIMH is also interested in digital biomarkers and outcome assessments for inclusion in clinical trials for monitoring responses to interventions.
+NIMH is also interested in digital health technology derived biomarkers and outcome assessments for inclusion in clinical trials for monitoring responses to interventions.
 While the technology frontier offers promising opportunities for therapeutics (e.g., drug development , brain stimulation, behavioral therapies) and mental health care, much work remains to address questions about efficacy and effectiveness, bias, regulation, privacy, and additional ethical considerations.
-As technology is increasingly utilized in mental health research and care, innovation is needed to bridge the digital divide and ensure that lower resourced settings are included.
+As technology is increasingly utilized in mental health research and care, innovation is needed to bridge the digital divide and ensure that lower resourced settings and accessibility considerations are included.

 Genetics

 Tremendous progress has been made in psychiatric genetics.
-Genome-wide association studies (GWAS) as well as rare variant association analyses, both of which required global-scale collaborations to assemble immense sample sizes, uncovered statistically rigorous and fully-replicated genetic links to schizophrenia, autism, depression, and other psychiatric disorders.
+Genome-wide association studies (GWAS) as well as rare variant association analyses, both of which required global-scale collaborations to assemble immense sample sizes, have uncovered statistically rigorous and fully replicated genetic links to schizophrenia, autism, depression, and other psychiatric disorders.
 In considering the complexity of the genetic landscape, the Report of the National Advisory Mental Health Council Workgroup on Genomics provided recommendations for the future of genomics research: 1) utilize statistically rigorous, unbiased, and well-powered studies; 2) harness innovative approaches that address both common and rare genetic variants; and, 3) leverage universal datasets that capture genetic and phenotypic variation across diverse human populations.
-NIMH is focused on expanding the ancestral diversity of genetic samples, and increasing our understanding of the genetic determinants of mental illnesses like obsessive-compulsive disorder, anorexia nervosa, and other disorders where additional work is needed.
-A significant goal is to better understand how molecular, neural, environmental, and psychosocial mechanisms interact with the genetic and epigenetic links that have been identified.
-Acquiring this new knowledge will likely cross levels of analysis, from genes to cells to circuits to behavior.
+NIMH has also released a curated list of human genes that include statistically significant variants associated with mental health traits or risk for psychiatric illnesses based on published studies.
+This list is intended to aid basic, translational, or clinical investigators who are interested in applying to NIMH for research grants involving particular genes based on their disease association.

 Neural Circuits

 Neuroscience has provided us with the tools to look deeply into the function of neural circuits, and directly test hypotheses about brain-behavior relationships using noninvasive brain stimulation technologies.
 Over the past decade, technologies—such as optogenetics, chemogenetics, viral tracing, and high-resolution optical imaging—aimed at measuring and modulating the activity of specific circuits, have facilitated the attainment of a vast knowledge base about the circuits that control behavior and mental processes.
 Noninvasive neuromodulation devices allow scientists to change function within circuits for therapeutic benefit, and this approach led to the U.S. Food and Drug Administration (FDA) approval of transcranial magnetic stimulation (TMS) for the treatment of depression and obsessive-compulsive disorder.
 This knowledge, in turn, may enable the development of diagnostic and treatment strategies that detect and normalize circuit dysfunction in people with mental illnesses.
 In addition, invasive neural recording devices (e.g., deep brain stimulation with dual stimulation and recording electrodes) that are used to treat a variety of clinical conditions in humans may enable researchers to explore neural circuity underlying complex human behavior and mental illnesses.
 To drive progress in circuit neuroscience, NIMH, in part through the NIH Brain Research Through Advancing Innovative Neurotechnologies® (BRAIN) Initiative , aims to reveal how complex neural circuits dynamically interact to influence mental functions.
-NIMH is committed to understanding which circuits are altered in mental illnesses and how; which circuit elements can be changed to reverse or compensate for these alterations; and, at which points in time during the course of illness these manipulations are most effective.
+NIMH is committed to understanding which circuits are altered in mental illnesses and how; which circuit elements can be changed to reverse or compensate for these alterations; and, at which points in time during the course of illness and neurodevelopment these manipulations are most effective.

 Updated: